Ajfriel86/HangManGame/README.md

 ![Clear Screen](./documentation/clearscreen_error.png)

-While using OOP standard, I seperated the various parts of the code in to other documents.
-The words that were picked at random, the hangman figure to be diaplyed and the text box displayed at the start of the game that depicts the levels; these were all put into their own .py file.
+While using the OOP standard, I separated the various parts of the code in to other documents.
+The words that were picked at random, the hangman figure to be displayed and the text box displayed at the start of the game that depicts the levels; these were all put into their own .py file.
 But, while trying to import functions from other .py documents I ran into some issues.
-It seems having a documents named with an underscorelike so, display_hangman.py, were causing difficuties while trying to import them
+It seems having a documents named with an underscore like so, display_hangman.py, were causing difficulties while trying to import them

 ![Import Error](./documentation/import_error.png)

-This was corrected by removing the underscore and ernaming the file:
+This was corrected by removing the underscore and renaming the file:

 ![Import Fix](./documentation/import_fix.png)